 For one, because I had brought my own food into Seafood Sams (the home of gross fried seafood), and secondly because my sandwich from the ever-so-charming Corner Store in Chatham, Mass was making everyone’s mouth water.

-I had learned from past experience that sneaking food in this particular venue is a must if everyone is adamant that we visit.
+I’d learned from past experience that sneaking food in this particular venue is a must if everyone is adamant that we visit.
 There is simply nothing on the menu I’m excited to spend my money on (I realize this is rather tacky but I was discreet, I promise).

 As for my sandwich – grilled eggplant, marinated tomatoes, hummus, kalamata olives and gorgeous multigrain bread pressed into a panini (hold the feta).
 What is NOT to love?
 In fact, I went back the next day and got the SAME sandwich and my daughter got a gluten free and vegan burrito with black beans, fresh salsa, and roasted potatoes on a Food For Life rice tortilla.
 YUM!